teggle-io/teggle-contract-research/GRANT.md

 ## Team Code Repos
 The majority of the work David has done has been private, however in the last month he has written a significant amount of code related to the Teggle project (and researching / proving certain requirements).
 Should you require it, David can provide references in lue of publicly committed code.

-* https://github.com/teggle-io (Teggle repo, of note: teggle-omnibus and teggle-contract-research)
+* https://github.com/teggle-io (Teggle repo, of note: teggle-omnibus, teggle-contract-research and teggle-index-research)
 * https://github.com/rhomber (David's github, mostly forks)

 ## Team LinkedIn Profiles